 Fuel prices do not only affect what you pay at the pump or the grocery store.
 They can also hit you when you try to improve your bug-in location.
 Lumber must be cut and processed, steel and cement require energy-intensive manufacturing, and materials like insulation or roofing travel long distances before reaching local stores.

 You may feel this directly if you plan to reinforce your bug-in location.
-Maybe you want to repair the roof, add insulation, build an Easy Cellar, improve your pantry area or secure your home.
+Maybe you want to repair the roof, add insulation, build an Easy Cellar, improve your pantry or secure your home.
 A project that maybe looked doable a few months ago can suddenly cost far more once material prices begin climbing.

 If you have upgrades planned for your bug-in location, rising material costs can turn waiting into a costly mistake.
 Repairs and improvements that would strengthen your home today may become much more expensive later if energy prices keep pushing building materials higher.